 0 — completely invisible 100 — fully visible

-Normal map is used for simulating shadows on uneven surfaces, grooves, or dents.
+A normal map is used for simulating shadows on uneven surfaces, grooves, or dents.
 It creates a more detailed texture to the object without increasing its polygons.

 Import own texture

 You can import your own texture maps for each of the properties.

-1 and from the link
+1 and from link

-You can adjust the texture with hue, saturation, brightness and contrast.
+You can adjust the texture with hue, saturation, brightness, and contrast.